CMAQ/TAP-L Program Development

 CMAQ FFY 2018-2022 and TAP-L FFY 2018-2020 Call for Projects

-CMAP released a new call for Congestion Mitigation and Air Quality Improvement Program (CMAQ) and locally programmed Transportation Alternatives Program (TAP-L).
-Applications were due by March 3, 2017.
+The CMAP Board and MPO Policy Committee approved the FFY 2018-2022 Congestion Mitigation and Air Quality Improvement Program (CMAQ) and FFY 2018-2020 locally programmed Transportation Alternatives Program (TAP-L) programs on October 11, 2017.

 Applications Submitted for Consideration